lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 cover_image: ./title-card.png
 ---

-[Ktor](https://ktor.io/) is a asynchronous web framework written in and designed for Kotlin.
-Allowing the more interesting features of Kotlin, such as coroutines, to not only be used but supported as a first class citizen.
-Normally, Spring is my go to general framework and generally what I use when I need to put a REST API together.
-Spring does have support for Kotlin features, including coroutines, and is always adding better and better Kotlin support.
-That being said, I wanted to try out Ktor after attending a recent London Kotlin meetup.
-So this post is a learning experience for both you and me.
+[Ktor](https://ktor.io/) is an asynchronous web framework written in and designed for Kotlin.
+Allowing the more impressive features of Kotlin, such as coroutines, to not only be used but supported as a first-class citizen.
+Typically, Spring is my go-to general framework and generally what I use when I need to put a REST API together.
+But, after recently attending a London Kotlin meetup where there was a presentation on Ktor, I decided I'd try something new for once.
+That is how I ended up here, writing a blog post about Ktor.
+So, this post is a learning experience for both you and me.
 The content of this post will lack experienced advice but will instead document my journey as I play around with Ktor for the first time.

 Here is a bit more background information on Ktor.
 It is backed by [Jetbrains](https://www.jetbrains.com/) who are also the creators of Kotlin itself.
 Who better to make a Kotlin web framework than the men and women that work on the language.